Good Data Management Practices for Data Analysis: Part 2, Tidy Data

 Note: This post draws heavily from concepts described in an article, slide deck, and presentation by Hadley Wickham, Assistant Professor of Statistics at Rice University and Chief Scientist at RStudio.
 Dr. Wickham has authored over 30 packages for the R statistical computing environment, including 3 of the 5 most downloaded packages this year.
-If what I describe here interests you, please check out his excellent work.
+If what we describe here interests you, please check out his excellent work.

 Data is often messy, so we need to clean it before we analyze it.
 Once we clean it we usually can’t jump directly to visualization and statistical modeling.
-We first have to manipulate the clean data — restructuring, filtering, transforming, aggregating, sorting, and/or merging it with other data — so it serves our initial visualization or model.
+We first have to manipulate the clean data—restructuring, filtering, transforming, aggregating, sorting, and/or merging it with other data—so it serves our initial visualization or model.
 Unfortunately, all but the simplest analyses involve many rounds of visualization and modeling, some of which depend on the results of previous iterations.
 So, not only do we have to frequently perform time-consuming data manipulations, we can’t easily predict the data structure we’ll need until we see the results of previous steps in the analysis.
 This, in a nutshell, is why preparing and analyzing data can seem so tedious and inefficient.

 What is needed is a way to store data and use our data manipulation tools that will minimize the effort involved when preparing data for visualization and statistical modeling.